AshleyDhevalall/dotnet-coverage/README.md

 docker run -d --name sonarqube -p 9000:9000 sonarqube:7.5-community
  ```

-* Run docker ps and check if a server is up and running
+* Run docker ps and check if the server is up and running

 ```
 docker image